Knowledge CentrePolicy BriefsResearchAcademic CentreThink PiecesNewsJoinAboutContact

 The key statistics on Gross Domestic Product (GDP) are –

-• GDP per head of population increased in real terms by 7.0% compared with 2022.
+• GDP per head of population decreased in real terms by 1.3% compared with 2023.

 A sectoral breakdown of Gross Value Added (GVA) shows –

-• The annual increase in overall GDP was driven by the financial and insurance activities sector, particularly as a result of increased net interest income in the monetary intermediation (banking) sub-sector.
+• The annual decrease in overall GDP was driven by the financial and insurance activities sector, particularly as a result of decreased net interest income in the monetary intermediation (banking) sub-sector compared to 2023.

-Labour productivity, measured as GVA per full-time equivalent worker, increased by 8.8% in real terms in 2023.
-This annual increase was again driven by increased profits in the financial and insurance activities sectorwhich recorded a real-term increase in productivity of 19.8%.
+Labour productivity measured as GVA per full-time equivalent worker, decreased by 1.2% in real terms in 2024.
+This decrease was again driven by decreased profits in the financial and insurances activities sector.
+Excluding finance, overall productivity across the rest of the economy increased by 2.3%.

 Economic growth